-A number of states have enacted state-level religious freedom statutes that limit state and local control of religious organizations and their properties.
-On the other hand, a number of state constitutions prohibit or restrict using state funds in a way that would benefit churches or religious organizations.
+Memorial to Col. John T. Wilder at Chickamauga and Chattanooga National Military Park, Georgia and Tennessee number of state constitutions prohibit or restrict using state funds in a way that would benefit churches or religious organizations.
 In effect, the protection of graves, paintings and other objects in churches is solely up to the church or religious organization.